id3as/nixpkgs-nixerl/README.md

 Using `direnv` with Nix feels a lot like magic, I'd highly recommend trying it out to see if it works for you.
 If you're using NixOS, turning it on for `bash`/`zsh` is supported out of the box.

+## Usage and Versioning

+Topics to discuss:
+1. Structure of attributes
+2. Semver

 ## Motivation